-For products completed and delivered by HII in 2023, which included manned and unmanned vessels, vessel components, electronic systems and wire harnesses, HII conducted an RCOI as more specifically described below.
-The results of the RCOI led HII to conduct due diligence with regard to a limited number of suppliers to four of the Company's business units.
-The information provided by those suppliers indicated that some 3TGs contained in certain of their products supplied to HII business units may have originated in the DRC.
+For products completed and delivered by HII in 2024, which included crewed and uncrewed vessels, vessel components, electronic systems and wire harnesses, HII conducted an RCOI as more specifically described below.
+The results of the RCOI led HII to conduct due diligence with regard to a limited number of suppliers.
+The information provided by those suppliers indicated that some 3TGs contained in certain of their products supplied to HII may have originated in the DRC.
 As further discussed below in "Information Regarding Country of Origin and Due Diligence Results," the vast majority of our suppliers indicated that they were either sourcing from smelters determined by the Responsible Minerals Initiative ("RMI") to be conformant to its Responsible Minerals Assurance Process ("RMAP"), actively arranging to source from conformant smelters, or sourcing 3TGs from countries other than the DRC.
 While certain suppliers indicated that they sourced 3TGs from smelters designated as non-conformant by RMI or smelters that do not participate in RMI's RMAP, those suppliers could not determine whether any 3TGs sourced from the DRC were contained in any products supplied to HII.
 Accordingly, HII has insufficient information from or about these smelters to understand their sources of 3TGs.